romrawinjp/romrawinjp.github.io/content/cv.md

 Also, I am recently a master graduate from SIIT with supervision of <a href="https://www.siit.tu.ac.th/page_bx.php?cid=112&cno=122&show=">Assist.
 Prof. Shu-Han Hsu</a> and <a href="https://scholar.google.com/citations?user=6uMrUsQAAAAJ&hl=en">Dr. Sanparith Marukatat</a>.
 Our paper, _"Physics-informed graph neural networks accelerating microneedle simulations towards novelty of micro-nano scale materials discovery,"_ is almost published.

-> I'm looking for PhD position (where we have a happy lab and I belong).
+> I'm looking for a PhD position (where we have a happy lab and I belong).

 <!-- <br clear="left"/> -->